douglas-dm9/eliza-chatbot-langchain/README.md

-#### Creation a ELIZA ChatGPT clone with a GUI using  Python and LangChain.
+#### Creation of an ELIZA ChatGPT clone with a GUI using  Python and LangChain.

 **Prerequisites:**